rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

             - enable-leader-migration=true
 ```

-Note that cloud provider is still `aws` at this step.
+Note that the cloud provider is still `aws` at this step:

 ```yaml
 spec: